uc-mestemax/it3038c-scripts/project2/README.md

 and allowing the information to be displayed in the index.html file, as well as allowing the user to submit the variables directly, rather than just manipulating the code themselves.
 I am planning on using the alert() function to expand much more on the functionality of the script.

 I ran into a lot of problems with figuring out asynchronous functions.
-And because this is really my first time learning JavaScript, I had to do alot of googling to figure things out.
+And because this is really my first time learning JavaScript, I had to do alot of Googling to figure things out, and currently looking for how to have the HTML scripts talk to NodeJS.

 # What is it?
 This is a NodeJS script that analyzes a specific UC shuttle stop and alerts you when its time to leave, when the bus is five minutes away, one minute away, and arriving.